 1. Log in to Netreo

-If you aren’t using Netreo yet, sign up for a free account.
+If you are not using Netreo yet, request a demo today.

 2. Add URL monitoring